-All people 6 months and older who live, work or study in Massachusetts are now eligible to receive a COVID-19 vaccine.
+All individuals 6 months and older who live, work or study in Massachusetts are eligible to receive a COVID-19 vaccine.
 ID and insurance are not required.
-Individuals should receive the following vaccines according to their age:
+Visit the CDC’s website for a guideline of which vaccines individuals should receive according to their age.

 The CDC also has vaccine recommendations for immunocompromised children 6 months and older and for adults.
 For a timeline of when and which vaccines immune compromised children and adults should receive, please refer to these guidelines.
 To find a vaccination site click here: https://vaxfinder.mass.gov/.
 Additional information on the COVID-19 vaccine can be found here.